 Most of the time, large particles stay trapped in the glazing mixture which causes pinholing post-glaze firing.
 The presence of compounds like lignite, sulfur, etc. eliminates the healing capabilities of the glazing material and contributes to creating such glazing mistakes.

 You can quickly fix this problem by following a few easy steps.
 To know if there is any large compound present in the glazing mixture, start by weighing it, then fire the clay body to cone 04, and after that, again weigh a minute amount of the clay material.
 If it weighs more than the specified threshold level, then it’s due to the presence of large volatile particles in the clay pot.
-And this leads to problems like gas trapping, which works as one of the initial reasons behind pinholing.
+This leads to problems like gas trapping, which works as one of the initial reasons behind pinholing.

 So, to get rid of this problem, either remove the large particles from the clay body to get the gas distributed in less volume or go on using clear clay with low-sulfur and low-ignite.
 You can consider using Sargent Art Plastilina Modeling Clay as it has a low-sulfur content and discourages pinholing during glazing.